How to Sell a House By Owner in Minnesota (2026 Update)

 What is the best way to sell your house by owner in Minnesota?

 To sell your house without a real estate agent in Minnesota, you must follow all the steps of selling a home by owner carefully.
 From pricing your home right to handling paperwork, each step matters.
-You can follow our FSBO Checklist to ensure you don’t miss anything.
+You can follow our FSBO checklist to ensure you don’t miss anything.